SARAH J. HARRIS

 You can also listen to my podcast, in which I speak to experts and the people who experience face blindness and synaesthesia to find out more about them and what this means in their everyday lives.
 There is also the first chapter of my book read by Huw.

 I'm an author and freelance education journalist, writing for national newspapers.

-The Colour of Bee Larkham's Murder is my first adult novel and was published by HarperCollins in May 2018 and will be published by Touchstone Books in the United States in June 2018, with other countries including Spain, Portugal, Hungary, Turkey, China and the Czech Republic to follow.
+The Colour of Bee Larkham's Murder was my first adult novel and was published by HarperCollins in May 2018 in the UK and by Touchstone Books in the United States in June 2018, with other countries including Spain, Portugal, Hungary, Turkey, China, Croatia, Israel, France and the Czech Republic.